Shenyang J-8

-The Shenyang J-8 (Chinese: 歼-8; NATO reporting name: Finback) is an interceptor aircraft developed by the 601 Institute (Shenyang) in the People's Republic of China (PRC).
+The Shenyang J-8 (Chinese: 歼-8; NATO reporting name: Finback) is a family of interceptor aircraft developed by the 601 Institute (Shenyang) in the People's Republic of China (PRC).
 It was conceived in the early 1960s as a low-risk program based on enlarging the Mikoyan-Gurevich MiG-21F, a version of which the PRC was producing as the Chengdu J-7.
 The original J-8 experienced protracted development due to disruption from the Cultural Revolution; the prototypes first flew in 1969 but the design was not finalized until 1979 with the aircraft entering service in 1980.

 The J-8II/J-8B (NATO reporting name: Finback-B) was a major development of the J-8 and was essentially a new aircraft.
 The J-8II replaced the distinctive nose air intake with a conventional radome and side air intakes to create room for a modern fire-control radar, and used more powerful engines.
 The aircraft started development in 1982, and was cleared for production and service in 1988.
 The J-8II was the basis for all later major additions to the J-8 family.

 Development

 J-8

 By 1964, the Chengdu J-7 was inadequate to perform long-range, high-altitude interceptions.
-The Chinese Aeronautical Establishment held a conference on 25 October to discuss future fighters.
+The Chinese Aeronautical Establishment held a conference on 25 October to discuss future fighter programs.
 The 601 Institute had two proposals; a twin-engined "scaled-up" J-7 which became the J-8, and a higher-performing single-engined option that became the Chengdu J-9.
 Both options were pursued.
 The J-8 offered lower technical risk and received higher priority and political support; the J-9 was later cancelled in 1980.
 The People's Liberation Army (PLA) approved the operational requirements on 17 May 1965.
 Huang Zhiqian and Gu Songfen became, respectively, the chief and vice chief designers.